On $p$-adic integral moduli schemes and local models for PEL type D: Abstract

 \section{Abstract}

-We study local models for the quasi-split but non-split even orthogonal similitude group over a complete discretely valued field of residue characteristic $p> 2$.
-For arbitrary parahoric level, we prove that the Pappas--Rapoport spin local model is flat, normal, Cohen--Macaulay, with reduced special fiber.
-Equivalently, it agrees with the canonical local model, yielding an explicit moduli-theoretic description of the latter and confirming a conjecture of Pappas--Rapoport \cite[Conjecture~8.1]{PR} in the quasi-split orthogonal case.
-In the course of the proof we also show that the Rapoport--Zink local model is topologically flat, verifying a conjecture of Pappas--Rapoport--Smithling \cite[Conjecture~2.7.1]{PRS}.
+We construct flat integral moduli schemes of PEL type D and the corresponding flat orthogonal Rapoport--Zink spaces with parahoric level structure over a $p$-adic integer ring.
+The construction relies on proving a conjecture of Pappas--Rapoport: for an even orthogonal similitude group over a complete discretely valued field of residue characteristic $p>2$, and for arbitrary parahoric level, the associated spin local model is flat, normal, Cohen--Macaulay, with reduced special fiber.
+In the course of the proof, we also show that in the quasi-split but non-split case, the Rapoport--Zink (naive) local model is topologically flat, verifying a conjecture of Pappas--Rapoport--Smithling \cite[Conjecture~2.7.1]{PRS}.
+In the maximal parahoric case, we also describe the Schubert varieties in the special fiber in moduli-theoretic terms.
 Finally, for a maximal parahoric case we construct an explicit regular semi-stable model by blowing up the spin local model along the unique closed Schubert cell in its special fiber.
-As arithmetic applications, we deduce corresponding flatness and moduli-theoretic descriptions for integral PEL moduli spaces of type D and for the associated orthogonal Rapoport–Zink spaces.